 April on the farm is all about lambing - we have about 300 ewes giving birth to almost 600 lambs so it is busy, busy, busy!
 Many of our ewes lamb out in the field, and those expecting 3 or more come into the big shed where we can keep a close eye on them.
 There is a constant round of checking, feeding and moving lambs to keep even the most energetic farmer busy.
 If ewes and lambs need a bit of extra help we bring them into the pens in the steading so visitors need to be prepared for some background bleating!
 The lambs aren't the only new arrivals - roe deer kids begin to make an appearance under the watchful eye of their mothers.

-June brings good weather and the first cut of our grass.
+June brings good weather, an ample supply of our home grown Leckie Leaves salad and the first cut of our grass for the cows winter feed.
 Once wrapped it starts to ferment and by the time the cows come in over winter it supplies them with tasty food to see them through 'til spring.
 We make about 600 bales of silage in all so it is a really busy time with lots of tractors moving around!